henrydatei/knuddels-api/README.md

 KNUDDELS_USERNAME="username"
 KNUDDELS_PASSWORD="password"
 ```
 and run `count_messages.py`.
-It will count which how many people you exchanged how many messages.
+It will count with how many people you exchanged how many messages.